seichang00/flow-matching-lightning/README.md

 # Flow Matching for Conditional Image Generation
-Implementation of flow matching-based conditional image generation on MNIST using Pytorch Lightning.
+Implementation of conditional flow matching-based for image generation on MNIST using PyTorch Lightning.

 ## Install python packages